-Culinary Baking Lab A chef who develops a basic understanding of the baking process will be better able to manage any kitchen situation, including the pastry department.
-Mastery is not the goal of this course, but rather to develop a foundation in baking principles through hands-on application in a modern baking lab using production equipment.
+CULARTS 10316115 Culinary Baking Lab

+Students will develop a foundation in baking principles through hands-on application in a modern baking lab using production equipment.
 Students will prepare a variety of standard bakery products to obtain knowledge about the many processes of baking.
-Prerequisites: Culinary Baking Fundamentals, 10-316-108 or concurrent enrollment.